lathamfell/AAAH/README.md

 2. A list of scheduled appointments will be displayed.
 Up to 14 appointments will be visible at one time.
 Use the arrow keys to scroll through the full list.

-3. To cancel an appointment, type the appoinment ID, followed by the Enter key.
+3. To cancel an appointment, type the appointment ID, followed by the Enter key.
 This will send a cancellation email to the student and send an iCal to you to remove the appointment from your calendar.

 4. To refresh the list of appointments, type 'r'.
 This will remove the cancelled appointments from your display.